by StoxtraderWhen in position against aggressive opponents, it is profitable to

 showdown cheaply when behind, and gives you a free card.

-avoid folding the best hand when your opponent check-raises as a bluff
+Example 2:avoid folding the best hand when your opponent check-raises as a bluff

 or semi-bluff You open-raise 6h6c in the Cutoff.
 Only the aggressive